MikeRogers0/MikeRogersIO/source/blog/2015-01-08-i-rebuild-my-site.html.md

 * [Clara Labs](https://claralabs.com) - I really like the initial "Hi there!
 I'm Clara" then the fading in of the rest of the homepage copy.
 * [No Divide](http://nodivide.us/) - If there is someone who knows how to design a site, it's Dan Edwards.
 I really like how simple and clear the site is to use.
-* [Ed Poole](http://edpoole.me/articles/pubhack2/) - The way Ed has layed out his blog post is super content focused with little to distract the user, it works really well.
+* [Ed Poole](http://edpoole.me/articles/pubhack2/) - The way Ed has laid out his blog post is super content focused with little to distract the user, it works really well.
 * [Tom Kentell](http://tomkentell.me/) - I love the overall homepage layout & Toms use of responsive is awesome.
 * [Meeet](http://meeet.co/) - A lovely clean design that looks good and has little clutter that'll distract the user.
 * [Jonathan Atkinson](http://themeforest.net/user/jonathan01/portfolio) - I always like Jonathan's work.